crnicholson/StratoSoar-MK2/README.md

 - **Code** - StratoSoar includes a codebase, which is found here.
 This is broken into two main parts - one bit of code for the main chip and one bit of code for the secondary chip.
 Additionally, there is some code for reading and writing to the onboard data storage.
 This peices of code are refered to as `autopilot.ino`, `autopilotIMU.ino`, and `externalEEPROMRead.ino`.
 There are also configuration files for all of the code.

 - **PCB** - For StratoSoar to function, there needs to be an interface between the code and the physical glider.
 This is where the circuit board comes in, which houses all the electronics, the chips that hold the code, battery pack, and connections to the servos.

-## What Are Unmanned Aerial Vehicles?

-UAVs, or Unmanned Aerial Vehicles, are autonomous aircraft, usually in the form of planes or drones.
-UAVs have many uses, like [delivering medicine, food, and supplies](https://www.flyzipline.com/) in remote areas or aerial imaging.
-They also have a large presence in aerial combat with the military.
-Some of the common types of UAVs include the common quadcopter (what you think of when you think of drones) and fixed wing aircraft (like StratoSoar).
-UAVs are usually quite large (5-15 meter wingspan, heavy (2-20 kg), and expensive ($100,000-10,000,000 USD).
-StratoSoar aims to combat the limitations of conventional UAVs with less than 250 grams of weight, 80 cm wingspan, and less than $150 (USD) in cost.

 ## StratoSoar Layout and Stack-Up